 And finally, here is my last piece of evidence.
 If this doesn’t convince you, nothing will:

 This video was made to advertise Wieliczka’s salt mine tours to muggles.
-But you don’t even watch the whole thing; just check out 0:15.
+But you don’t need to watch the whole thing; just check out 0:13.
 IT’S A FREAKING WIZARD!!!!
 HOW MUCH MORE EVIDENCE DO YOU NEED?

 I have now shown all the evidence I have that Wieliczka is a wizarding school and not a salt mine.
 If you are still reading, my guess is I’ve convinced you.
 But even if I haven’t, I still highly highly highly recommend you visit this place.
 Everything is so magical here, I have no doubt that after visiting you’ll be in complete agreement about the true nature of this “mine”.
 And if you find additional evidence of magic/witchcraft/wizardry on your visit, make sure to share it with the world!

 - Rowling, J. K., Harry Potter.
 Arthur A. Levine Books, New York, NY, 1998-2007.